CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```bash
 $ s3cmd get s3://my_bucket/my_file new_file_name
 ```
-The parameter *new_file_name* (optional) defines a name for the downloaded file in case you want to rename it.
+The parameter *new_file_name* is optional - it defines a new name for the downloaded file in case you want to rename it.

 With md5sum you can check that the file has not been changed or corrupted:
 ```bash